Postgraduate Research - Guides

 A postgrad’s guide to making connections in the school and getting out and about

 The committee’s website is a good source of information.
 Many of the things on this page have been posted by postgrad students, so take the time to follow some of the links.
-If you want something posted on the website that you think other postgrads might find useful or entertaining email it to Will Armour.
+If you want something posted on the website that you think other postgrads might find useful or entertaining email it to Elizabeth Lowe.